voi-api/voi-api.github.io/maas-pro.md

 Regardless of new features launched in the future, Voi commits to supporting the current feature-set for partners and not perform braking changes to this version of the API, though we might add new endpoints.

 ## Development
+For a broader description of the integration-process, check out our [checklist](/checklist/)

-Development is performed against our staging environment.
-Within it, we provide virtual scooters and relevant zones, located in the Operational Zone of Berlin.
-Virtual scooters differ from real scooters in several ways.
+Test your applicaition against our staging environment.
+In staging, we provide virtual scooters and available zone types, located in Berlin.
+The test-enviroment differ from the real enviroment in theese ways.

 * Whenever you call the scooter with unlocking or lock it will respond with success.
-* The scooter's location will never change.
+* The scooter's location will not change even if you provide an end ride location.
+* The zones and scooters are spread over a much larger area than the real scooters.

 ## Going live
-Once the development is done, reach out to our [point of contact for engineering](/poc/) to receive keys to our production environment with access to the city you operate in.
+Once the development is done, reach out to our [point of contact for engineering](/poc/) to receive keys to our production environment in the cities you operate in.
 Now you will be able to test the integration with real scooters that you can pick from the street.
 Test the integration in closed beta before giving access to all your users.

 # Authentication